-The windows drivers for the Studio-series interfaces provide two virtual streams that allow you to record the output of on audio application in another application.
+The Windows drivers for the Studio 24c provides two virtual streams that allow you to record the output of one audio application in another application.
 Loopback can be useful in a variety of situations:

 - Recording the audio from a video game or YouTube video for a podcast or livestream. - Recording a vocal in real time over a karaoke track played from a web browser or media player.